sarkarsrijon/sarkarsrijon.github.io/_posts/2025-12-25-atik-method.md

 $$x = (A^TA + \lambda I)^{-1}A^T\mathbf{b}.$$

-In our reduced subspace with Hessenberg matrix of $H$ we get
+In our reduced subspace with the Hessenberg matrix of $H$, we get

 $$y = (H^TH + \lambda I)^{-1} H^T||\mathbf{b}||\mathbf{e}_1.$$